jeroenmoons/drl_banana/Report.md

 its view of a cluster of yellow bananas in the distance seems to be blocked by any blue bananas in front of it.
 I think it might learn to see a cluster of yellow bananas in the distance and decide it is worth the trip rather than catching the one banana closer by but in the opposite direction.

+7. Watching the trained agent perform I often notice superfluous actions (lots of left and right movements that are not strictly necessary), I would like to push on to get more stable and elegant behaviour.
+(The reward model does not explicitly punish excess movement but my intuition is that it should be possible anyway.)